HKUST-C4G/diffusion-rm/README.md

 bash flow-grpo-rm/scripts/single_node/refl_rm.sh
 ```

 *Note: ReFL is prone to reward hacking.
-To mitigate this, we recommend either 1) adding a pretrained loss (can be adjusted in the config), or 2) applying early stopping, as reward hacking is typically not obvious within the first 150 steps.*
+To mitigate this, we recommend either 1) adding a pretrained loss (can be adjusted in the config directly), or 2) applying early stopping, as reward hacking is typically not obvious within the first 150 steps.*

 **For Flow-GRPO Training:**